car251290/getaCoffee/README.md

 When using Chrome debugging, all JavaScript code runs within Chrome itself, communicating with native code via WebSockets.
 Chrome uses V8 as its JavaScript engine.
 While both environments are very similar, you may end up hitting some inconsistencies.
 We're likely going to experiment with other JavaScript engines in the future, so it's best to avoid relying on specifics of any runtime.

- # Expo cli

- Expo CLI is a command line app that is the main interface between a developer and Expo tools.
-You'll use it for a variety of tasks, such as:
-Creating new projects
-Developing your app: running the project server, viewing logs, opening your app in a simulator Publishing your app JavaScript and other assets and managing releasing them over the air Building binaries (apk and ipa files) to be uploaded to the App Store and Play Store Managing Apple Credentials and Google Keystores
-You may use the CLI in your terminal or use the web based interface (it opens automatically by default, or you can press d from the CLI to open it on demand).
-The web interface enables you to use some of the most often used features from a quick-to-use graphical interface.
-We’ve only scratched the surface of what expo-cli can do so far.
-Be sure to check out all the possible commands below!
-Installation

 npm install -g expo-cli

 # Using the iOS